 Kratom is not detectable on many standard drug tests, such as a 5-panel drug test, but some kratom alkaloids can be identified on specific drug tests that involve urine or blood.
 There is also a drug test that tests explicitly for Kratom.
 It is known as a 10-panel drug test.
 When using a 10-panel drug test (and 12-panel/16-panel drug tests), the substance can be detected for up to 7 days after use, but many variables can influence how long the drug can be detected in a person's system, including:

-- Fat percentage and body weight: Kratom is known to stay longer in the system of someone with a heavier bodyweight.
+- Fat percentage and body weight: Kratom is known to stay longer periods of time in the system of someone with a heavier body weight.

 - A person's age: Older people metabolize drugs more slowly than younger people.